qgis/QGIS-Documentation/source/docs/user_manual/sextante/3rdParty.rst

 -------------

-Orfeo ToolBox (OTB) algorithms can be run from SEXTANTE if you have OTB installed in your system and configured SEXTANTE properly so it can find all necessary files (command-line tools and libraries).
-Please note that OTB binaries are not included in SEXTANTE, so you have to download and install the software yourself.
+Orfeo ToolBox (OTB) algorithms can be run from SEXTANTE if you have OTB installed in your system and you have configured SEXTANTE properly, so it can find all necessary files (command-line tools and libraries).

+As in the case of SAGA OTB binaries are included in the standalone installer fro Windows, but are not included if you are runing Linux, so you have to download and install the software yourself.
 Please check the OTB website for more information.

-Once OTB is installed, start QGIS, open the SEXTANTE configuration dialog and configure OTB algorithm provider.
+Once OTB is installed, start QGIS, open the SEXTANTE configuration dialog and configure the OTB algorithm provider.
 In the :guilabel:`Orfeo Toolbox (image analysis)` block you will find all settings related to OTB.
 First ensure that algorithms are enabled.

-Then configure path to the folder where OTB command-line tools and libraries are installed:
+Then configure the path to the folder where OTB command--line tools and libraries are installed:

 * |nix| usually :guilabel:`OTB applications folder` point to ``/usr/lib/otb/applications``
   and :guilabel:`OTB command line tools folder` is ``/usr/bin``
-* |win| if you use OSGeo4W installer, than install ``otb-bin`` package and enter ``C:\OSGeo4W\apps\orfeotoolbox\applications`` as :guilabel:`OTB applications folder` and ``C:\OSGeo4W\bin`` as :guilabel:`OTB command line tools folder`
+* |win| if you use OSGeo4W installer, than install ``otb-bin`` package and enter ``C:\OSGeo4W\apps\orfeotoolbox\applications`` as :guilabel:`OTB applications folder` and ``C:\OSGeo4W\bin`` as :guilabel:`OTB command line tools folder`.
+This values should be configured by default, but if you have a different OTB installation, configure them to the correspondig values in your system.

 TauDEM
 ------